mikegcoleman/hybrid-swarm/README.md

 When all 6 nodes are running, move on to the next step.

 ## Failure and recovery
 The next exercise simulates a node failure.
 When a node fails the containers that were running there are, of course, lost as well.
 Swarm is constantly monitoring the state of the cluster, and when it detects an anomoly it attemps to bring the cluster back in to compliance.

 In it's current state, Swarm expects there to be six instances of the appserver.
 When the node "fails" thre of those instances will go out of service.

 1. Putting a node into *drain* mode forces it to stop all the running containers it hosts, as well as preventing it from running any additional containers.

-    ```
+    ```bash
     $ docker node update \
     --availability=drain \
     node2

+    node2
     ```

-2. Check the status of the service
+1. Check the status of the service

-    ```
+    ```bash
     $ docker service ps atsea_appserver

     ID                  NAME                IMAGE                               NODE                DESIRED STATE       CURRENT STATE             ERROR  PORTS
     vfbzj3axoays        appserver.1         mikegcoleman/atsea-appserver:3.0   node1               Running             Running 8 minutes ago
     yoswxm44q9vg         \_ appserver.1     mikegcoleman/atsea_appserver:1.0    node2               Shutdown            Shutdown 8 minutes ago